 However, if you found it difficult to answer these questions, park your website project until you’re clear and confident in your answers.

+We’re prepared a series of Free Marketing eBooks for business owners, meant to help you prepare.
+We invite you to download and read a few to help you prepare.
 By getting ready first, you’ll save a bundle on your website project, and more importantly, you’ll end up with a website designed to support your client’s needs and your business’s needs, instead of building a useless brochure website.